oddbird/oddleventy/content/blog/2025/logical-options.md

 that's significantly _less short_
 than the physical alternatives.

-That might be ok as a partial fix, but if we stop there logical shorthands still feel like a second-class feature.
+That might be okay as a partial fix, but if we stop there logical shorthands still feel like a second-class feature.